Smart home insurance

 The topic in brief and concise terms

-A smart home insurance policy closes critical gaps by covering cyber-attacks, operational errors, and overvoltage damage, which are often excluded from standard policies.
+A smart home insurance policy closes critical gaps by covering cyber attacks, user errors and surge damage that standard policies often exclude.

-Inform your insurer according to Section 23 of the Insurance Contract Act (VVG) about expensive smart home installations to notify an increase in risk and ensure your entitlement is not compromised.
+Inform your insurer in accordance with Section 23 of the German Insurance Contract Act (VVG) about expensive smart home installations, so you can report an increase in risk and avoid jeopardising your claim to benefits.

-Check whether permanently installed parts (residential building insurance) and mobile devices (household insurance) are adequately insured and adjust the sum insured to the value of your equipment.
+Check whether permanently installed components (buildings insurance) and portable devices (contents insurance) are properly insured, and adjust the sum insured to reflect the value of your equipment.

-Fact Check: The three core benefits of the Smart Home Insurance
+Fact check: The three core benefits of smart home insurance

-Damage analysis: How to avoid coverage gaps in connected technology
+Damage analysis: How to avoid coverage gaps with connected technology

-• Malfunction of the smart thermostat leads to frost damage to the water pipe (building insurance).
+• A malfunction of the smart thermostat leads to frost damage to a water pipe (buildings insurance).

-• Hackers take over the smart lighting control and cause surge damage (cyber-add-on or smart home policy).
+• Hackers take over the smart lighting control and cause damage from an overvoltage (cyber add-on or smart home policy).

-• Burglar steals the television after disabling the smart camera (contents insurance).
+• Burglars steal the television after the smart camera has been deactivated (contents insurance).

-• A user error damages the software of the central control hub (electronics or smart home policy).
+• An operating error damages the software of the central control hub (electronics or smart home policy).

-Analysing your individual setup is the first step towards comprehensive protection.
+Analysing your individual equipment is the first step towards comprehensive protection.

-As the operator of a smart home, you have legal obligations, the neglect of which may jeopardise your insurance cover.
-According to Section 23 of the Insurance Contract Act (VVG), you are required to report any increase in risk to your insurer.
-The installation of a comprehensive smart home system valued at over 2,500 euros usually falls under this category.
-If you fail to disclose the upgrade, the insurer may reduce the payout in the event of a claim by up to 100 percent.
+As the operator of a smart home, you have legal obligations, and failing to comply with them can jeopardise your insurance cover.
+Under Section 23 of the Insurance Contract Act (VVG), you are obliged to notify your insurer of a so-called increase in risk.
+The installation of a comprehensive smart home system valued at over 2,500 euros usually falls under this.
+If you fail to disclose the upgrade, the insurer may reduce the benefit in the event of a claim by up to 100 per cent.
 Therefore, always obtain written confirmation of your notification.
-Also, pay attention to the fine print details in your policy.
-Specifically search for clauses that include damage caused by gross negligence, such as the use of default passwords.
-A ruling by the Bochum District Court strengthened consumer rights by obliging the manufacturer Abus to provide clearer information about security vulnerabilities in a smart door lock.
-This indicates that product safety also plays a role.
-Our expert tip: Maintain a detailed list of all smart home components along with purchase price and installation date.
-This documentation accelerates claims processing by up to 50 percent.
+Also pay attention to the details in the small print of your policy.
+Look specifically for clauses that include damage caused by gross negligence, such as the use of standard passwords.
+A ruling by the Bochum Regional Court strengthened consumer rights by requiring the manufacturer Abus to provide clearer information about security vulnerabilities in a smart door lock.
+This shows that product security also plays a role.
+Our expert tip: keep an accurate list of all smart home components, including purchase price and installation date.
+This documentation speeds up claims settlement by up to 50 per cent.

 Cyber threats: How to effectively protect your digital home

-The greatest threat to a smart home comes from cybercriminals, who cause millions in damages annually.
-A successful attack can endanger not only your data but also cause physical harm.
-A specialised cyber insurance for private individuals covers the costs for data recovery, device repair, and even liability claims if your system is used to attack third parties.
-The costs for such recovery can quickly exceed 1,000 euros.
+The greatest threat to a smart home comes from cybercriminals, who cause millions in damage every year.
+A successful attack can not only put your data at risk, but also cause physical damage.
+A specialist cyber insurance policy for private individuals covers the costs of data recovery, device repair and even liability claims if your system is used to attack third parties.
+The costs of such recovery can quickly exceed EUR 1,000.
 Many policies also cover the consequences of identity theft, a risk that grows with every connected device.
 To minimise your risk, you should implement at least three of the following measures:

-1. Isolate your smart home network from the rest of the Wi-Fi via a guest access to contain attacks.
+1. Separate your smart home network from the rest of your Wi-Fi using a guest network to isolate attacks.

-2. Change all default passwords to unique, secure passwords with at least twelve characters, numbers, and symbols.
+2. Change all default passwords to unique, strong passwords with at least twelve characters, numbers and special characters.

-3. Enable automatic software updates for all devices to promptly close security gaps.
+3. Enable automatic software updates for all devices to close security gaps promptly.

-4. Disable unused remote access features, as these often serve as entry points for hackers.
+4. Disable any unused remote access functions, as these often serve as an entry point for hackers.

 Good digital protection is the foundation of any cyber insurance solution.

-The right protection for your smart home is always an individual decision that depends on your setup and risk tolerance.
-A simple lighting control system requires less protection than a fully networked security system valued at over €4,000.
-Start with an inventory: list all smart devices and evaluate their total value.
-Then, check your existing policies for coverage against power surges and cyber risks.
-Often, adding additional modules, such as natural disaster insurance for outdoor sensors, is the most economical solution.
-For expensive individual devices, specialized device insurance may be advisable.
-A rule of thumb says: Once the value of your smart home technology exceeds five percent of the household insurance sum, a dedicated policy or upgrade is recommended.
-Request an individual risk analysis now: Have your insurance situation reviewed free of charge and receive concrete optimization suggestions.
+The right protection for your smart home is always an individual decision, depending on your equipment and risk appetite.
+A simple lighting control system requires less protection than a fully networked security system worth over €4,000.
+Start with an inventory: list all smart devices and assess their total value.
+Then check your existing policies for cover against power surges and cyber risks.
+Often, adding supplementary modules, such as natural hazard insurance for outdoor sensors, is the most economical solution.
+For expensive individual devices, a dedicated device insurance policy may make sense.
+As a rule of thumb: once the value of your smart home technology exceeds five per cent of the contents insurance sum insured, a dedicated policy or an upgrade is advisable.
+Request an individual risk analysis now: Have your insurance situation reviewed free of charge and receive specific optimisation recommendations.

 FAQ

-What is the difference between a smart home insurance and an electronics insurance?
+What is the difference between smart home insurance and electronics insurance?

-An electronics insurance policy usually covers individual devices against damages such as operating errors, breakage, or wear and tear.
-A smart home insurance provides more comprehensive protection, securing the entire interconnected system including software and data, particularly against cyber risks, hacking, and resulting consequential damage.
+Electronic insurance usually covers individual devices against damage such as operator error, breakage or wear and tear.
+A smart home insurance policy offers more comprehensive protection, safeguarding the entire connected system, including the software and data, especially against cyber risks, hacking and resulting consequential damage.

-Are damages resulting from gross negligence also covered?
+Are damages caused by gross negligence also covered?

-That depends on the plan.
-Modern and comprehensive plans often include coverage for damages caused by gross negligence, such as using an insecure password.
-It's important to pay attention to the clause 'waiver of objections due to gross negligence' when signing a contract, as this is not the case for over 40 percent of basic plans.
+That depends on the tariff.
+Modern and high-performance tariffs often include damage caused by gross negligence, such as the use of an insecure password.
+It is important, when taking out the contract, to look out for the clause “waiver of the defence of gross negligence”, as this is not the case with more than 40 per cent of basic tariffs.

-What should the insurance coverage for my smart home be?
+How high should the sum insured for my smart home be?

-The insurance amount should correspond to the new value of all your smart home components.
-Create a list of all devices (sensors, actuators, control units, smart household appliances) and add up the purchase costs.
-Adjust the sum of your household or building insurance accordingly to avoid underinsurance.
+The sum insured should correspond to the replacement value of all your smart home components.
+Create a list of all devices (sensors, actuators, central control unit, smart household appliances) and add up the purchase costs.
+Adjust the sum insured on your contents or buildings insurance accordingly to avoid underinsurance.

-Does the insurance also apply when I'm on holiday?
+Does the insurance also cover me when I’m on holiday?

-Yes, the insurance coverage is valid worldwide and around the clock, even during your absence.
-Some policies even offer additional assistance services, where in the event of a claim during your holiday, a security service or handyman is automatically notified.
+Yes, the insurance cover applies worldwide and around the clock, so also during your absence.
+Some plans even offer additional assistance services, where in the event of a claim during your holiday a security service or tradesperson is automatically notified.

 What happens if a device causes damage to my neighbour?

-If your smart home system causes damage to third parties (e.g., a pipe burst due to faulty control floods a neighbouring apartment), your private liability insurance usually covers it.
-Check if this also explicitly includes damage through data transmission and networked systems.
+If your smart home system causes damage to third parties (e.g. a burst pipe caused by faulty control floods the neighbouring flat), your private liability insurance will usually apply.
+Check whether it also explicitly includes damage caused by data transmission and networked systems.

-Yes, as a rule, it does not matter whether the system was installed by a professional or by yourself.
+Yes, as a rule it does not matter whether the system was installed by a specialist or by yourself.
 What is important is that the installation was carried out properly.
-However, in cases where damage is clearly attributable to a gross installation error, the insurer may reduce benefits.
+However, in the event of damage that is clearly attributable to a serious installation error, the insurer may reduce the benefit.

 Subscribe to our newsletter